junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 <br>

-### Act 3

 "You have a time machine, and it goes anywhere but 1938?
 How does that work?"
 Dean asks sharply.

 "I don't know!
 Something is wrong with that time, I think probably too much Weeping Angels there, the time flux is all scrambled."
 The Doctor finishes with the fire extinguisher, changing to use his sonic screwdriver, beaming at the blue box the same way he pointed at the cherub statues earlier.

-"And what's with the blue box?"
+"And what's the deal with the blue box?"
 Dean peeks through the door, finding the inside is just the same space he stayed briefly before.
 He walks around it, staring at the letters "Police Box" on top of the door.
-The inside is the time-traveling spaceship he fantasied, but the outside just looks like a 50s police phone box.
+The inside is the time-traveling spaceship he fantasied, but the outside just looks like a very English-looking police phone box from 50s.
 Dean can't say he's not disappointed.
 "It's smaller on the outside."

 The Doctor rolls his eyes at him.
 "That's a first, people usually say 'bigger on the inside'."

 "Same thing."
 Dean mumbles.

 "It's a disguise.
-I like it, so I kept it, problem?" the Doctor cocks his head.
+I like it, I keep it, problem?" the Doctor cocks his head.

 "Or it might be a malfunction in the Camouflage Unit and Cloaking Device, probably the chameleon circuit has broken down?"
 Cas suggests kindly.